brendankettle/LAMP/docs/UserGuide.md

 ## Writing a new diagnostic

-I need to finish this section...
+I need to finish this section... but probably the best approach is to copy another diagnostic and use a template.

 Where it makes sense, have functions following this nonclemature: